Tiny Houses: Big Developments in Small Spaces

 When it comes to tiny houses, the saying “less is more” sums it up nicely – as less square footage leads to more savings.
 Tiny houses also equal lower utility costs and higher conserved energy, which means less carbon output is created.
 With a lower output, homeowners can live a more sustainable and eco-friendlier lifestyle.

 But when it comes to tiny houses, the options are only limited by one’s imagination.
-The three types of tiny houses are as follows:
+Some unofficial types of these houses are as follows:

 1) Tiny houses on wheels: Are structures built for commercial purposes or to be lived in as a dwelling constructed on a movable trailer, providing owners the freedom to travel and experience the open road-with the home in tow and are considered personal property.